luke-grayland/luke-grayland/README.md

 Hi, I'm Luke.

-I'm a Bristol based, Full Stack Developer.
+I'm a Full Stack Developer.

-You can contact me on lukegrayland.dev@gmail.com.
+You can contact me at lukegrayland.dev@gmail.com.